koaning/calm-notebooks/readme.md

 #### Smoking

 Is smoking good for you?
-Collection is found [here] and the notebook can be found [here](https://github.com/koaning/calm-notebooks/blob/master/smoking/smoking.ipynb).
+Collection is found [here](https://calmcode.io/smoking/the-dataset.html) and the notebook can be found [here](https://github.com/koaning/calm-notebooks/blob/master/smoking/smoking.ipynb).

+#### Sleep

+When is lack of sleep causing damage?
+When is it significant?
+Collection is found [here](https://calmcode.io/sleep/the-problem.html) and the notebook can be found [here](https://github.com/koaning/calm-notebooks/blob/master/sleep/sleep-research.ipynb).